Early Detection of Social Media Hoaxes at Scale: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{ocial} media platforms such as Twitter and Facebook are increasingly being used by the general public to follow the latest news \cite{sankaranarayanan2009twitterstand,kwak2010twitter} and by journalists for newsgathering \cite{diakopoulos2012finding,zubiaga2013curating}.
-The fact that anyone can post and share content in social media without moderation enables decentralised production of citizen journalism with an unprecedented detail of report \cite{bruns2012blogs}.
+Social media platforms such as Twitter, Instagram and Facebook are increasingly being used by the general public to follow the latest news \cite{sankaranarayanan2009twitterstand,kwak2010twitter} and by journalists for newsgathering \cite{diakopoulos2012finding,gerbaudo2018tweets,zubiaga2013curating,zubiaga2019mining}.
+The fact that anyone can post and share content in social media without moderation enables decentralised production of citizen journalism with an unprecedented detail of report \citep{bruns2012blogs}.
 However, the unmoderated nature of social media also leads to the production and diffusion of hoaxes \cite{menczer2016spread,allcott2017social}, which exacerbates the credibility of social media as a source for news consumption.
+With as many as 62\% of citizens using social media for news consumption in 2016 in the US \cite{gottfried2016news}, verification is becoming increasingly important to avoid the spread of misinformation \cite{hermida2012tweets}.
+This problem is producing an increasing interest in the scientific community to develop automated systems that can determine the accuracy of social media reports with the aim of getting rid of hoaxes \cite{zubiaga2018detection,yavary2020information,alkhodair2020detecting}.